slint-ui/slint/api/rs/slint/mcu.md

    event loop in a way similar to desktop platforms, using the [`run()`](slint::ComponentHandle::run) function of your component, or use [`slint::run_event_loop()`].
 Both of these functions will call your implementation of [`slint::platform::Platform::run_event_loop`].
- * Implement a `loop { ... }` directly in your main function.
-This is called a super loop architecture and common for programs running in bare metal environments on MCUs.
+ * Implement a `loop { ... }` directly in your main function: This is called a super loop architecture and common for programs running in bare metal environments on MCUs.
 It allows you to initialize you device peripherals and access them without the need to move them into your `Platform` implementation.